HoIIy/ISTE432/devbook.md

 Some examples of business rules:
 Departments ------offers---------Course
 Course----------generates---------Class
 Professor ->->->->->teaches->->->->->Class"

 *^ placeholder*
+--todo

 ## Technologies Used
+--todo

 ## Timeline
+--todo

 ## Layering
-* __Daya Layer__ - JSON obtained from data sources, MySQL data obtained from a database, and classes that read the data in and abstract it to be able to work with it.
+* __Daya Layer__ - Likely to be JSON obtained from data sources, MySQL data obtained from a database, and classes that read the data in/out and abstract it to be able to work with it.
+The raw information, essentially, and ferrying it between external sources and internal operations.
+May return errors to the business layer instead of data.

-* __Business Layer__ - ? -

-* __Application Layer__ - ? -
+* __Business Layer__ - Classes that work with that data layer: modifying, fetching, deleting, or asking it to add data, for example, along with error handling for those operations.
+Universal business logic that could be reused in any other application that works with the same data.

+* __Application Layer__ - Classes that work with the business layer: directing it.
+The application layer will be application-specific business logic that works with that data on the level of our application - receiving a request for data from the user (who's interacted with the presentation layer) then asking the business layer to fetch appropriate data, which asks the data layer for that data and passes it back up.
+Contains error handling.
+If we wanted to change what our application does, we would change this.

-* __Presentation Layer__ - A web application that uses a combination of HTML, CSS, JavaScript, jQuery, and NodeJS.
+* __Presentation Layer__ - A web application that uses a combination of HTML, CSS, JavaScript, jQuery, and either NodeJS or PHP, depending on which we decide on shortly.
+This is the layer that faces the user, takes actions from the user, passes requests to the application layer, and accepts output from the application layer to display to the user.

 ## Exception Handling
 "lease add a section toyour development book identifying exceptions and categories ofexceptions you expect to account for in your code.
 You must in-clude examples of actual exception-handling code in this mile-stone."